mpritchardESTM/esteemedio.github.io/_posts/2020-09-02-6-soft-skills-every-developer-needs-to-get-hired.md

 #### 6. Agility and flexibility

 We’ve seen the future and it’s agile and iterative.
-Esteemed has built relationships with thousands of top developers and adaptability is a common trait.
+Esteemed has built relationships with thousands of top developers.
+The common trait in our talent network is adaptability.

 As new practices and coding languages proliferate, businesses and brands are looking for the best-of-the-best to help them move forward.